 In the US, more than 600 World War 2 veterans die every day.
-MPB's Paul Boger reports there's a group of Mississippians racing against the clock to record the stories of what many call "the greatest generation."
+There's one group of Mississippians racing against the clock to record the stories of what many call "the greatest generation."

 According the US Department of Veterans Affairs, there are still more than a million World War 2 veterans living in the US, but their numbers are declining.
 That's why there has been an intense effort in recent years to gather the stories of those individuals; before they're all gone.